NobleMathews/FuzzSliceICSE/readme.md

 docker build --platform linux/x86_64 -t sf .
 ```

-### Launching docker image with tool

-The build command will both setup the environment and the 3 test repositories.
+The build command will both setup the environment and the test repositories.
 To enter the container invoke:
 ```bash
 docker run -it sf
 ```